 Applications for admission to Year 12 must be made by completing and submitting a Sixth Form Application for Admission.
-The candidate or their parent/carer must complete, sign and date the application form.
-Where GCSE results are not yet known, the candidate or their parent/carer must arrange for the candidate's current school to complete their predicted grades, then sign and date that section of the form before it is submitted to the Academy.
+The candidate or their parent/carer must complete an application form via the school website Ashmole Sixth Form/Join Us.
+Where GCSE results are not yet known, the candidate or their parent/carer must arrange for a predicted grade reference from the applicant's current school, which should be submitted to the Academy by the referee for the application to be complete.
 No information, other than predicted GCSE grades, will be sought from the candidate's current or previous school.

-The application deadline is 25th January 2019.
-Applications will be accepted after this date, but will not be considered until after all applications received on or before the application deadline have been processed and conditional offers made.
+The application deadline is 29th January 2021.
+Applications will be accepted after this date, but will not be considered until after all applications received on or before the application deadline have been processed and conditional offers made..